-Powered by .id - the population experts for City of Mandurah
+Powered by .id (informed decisions) for City of Mandurah

 The City of Mandurah is located in Western Australia’s Peel Region, between 55 and 95 kilometres south of Perth.
 The City is predominantly residential, with areas of National Park in the south.
 The City includes significant areas of Indian Ocean, Peel Inlet and Harvey Estuary foreshore.
 Early settlement in the City dates from the 1830s, when Thomas Peel and a number of pioneers set up in what is now Mandurah.
 Development of the area remained slow until a road was built to the region and a ferry across the estuary opened in 1850.
 Early industries included fishing, fruit growing and canning.
 From the turn of the twentieth century, the area became renowned as a holiday destination, and tourism became an important contributor to the local economy.
 In the immediate post war era, significant growth was experienced, much of it the form of holiday dwellings.
 From the 1970s onwards, significant growth occurred in permanent dwellings and the population of the area increased substantially.